bignerdranch/CoreDataStack/README.md

 ## Stack Design Patterns

-The BNR CoreData stack provides a quick setup and a superior substitute to Xcode's _Use CoreData_ checkbox template for creating the necessary boilerplate code.
+The BNR Core Data stack provides a quick setup and a superior substitute to Xcode's _Use Core Data_ checkbox template for creating the necessary boilerplate code.

-Ultimately though the real value comes with having a solid foundation for interfacing with CoreData in a multi-threaded environment.
-To best describe the design choices made in the BNR CoreData stack, we'll first walk through the various patterns of multi-threaded CoreData stacks.
+Ultimately though the real value comes with having a solid foundation for interfacing with Core Data in a multi-threaded environment.
+To best describe the design choices made in the BNR Core Data stack, we'll first walk through the various patterns of multi-threaded Core Data stacks.

 [Skip to usage info](#usage):